Wrongful Death Lawyer Phoenix AZ

 In many cases, if a child dies a wrongful death, a court will allow the parents of that child to bring a lawsuit forward.
 It is important for anyone who is considering filing a wrongful death lawsuit to speak with one of our attorneys to see if you are the right person to be doing so.

 My loved one did not die at first.
 Can I still file a lawsuit?

 Yes.
 This is not uncommon and is called a “survival action.”
 An estate in survival action can recover economic losses and even punitive damages.

 When you intend to bring a lawsuit like this forward, it is always important to determine what the statutes of limitation are.
 In many states, it is two years upon the date of the person’s death.
 You will want to notify your attorney as soon as possible so there is no delay in filing a lawsuit.

 Medical malpractice is serious and must be responded to quickly.
-If you want to know more about whether you have grounds for a medical malpractice case, notify a wrongful death lawyer based in Phoenix, Arizona at Rispoli Law, PLLC immediately.
+If you want to know more about whether you have grounds for a medical malpractice case, notify a wrongful death lawyer Phoenix, AZ trusts at Rispoli Law, PLLC immediately.

 "Attorney Rispoli and I have worked on legal cases together and I chose to work with him because of his vast experience and knowledge as a litigator, but also his rapport with my client.
 He truly stands out as a trial attorney and one who I would not hesitate for a moment to work with again to represent injured clients. "